 But of course WAZE is “destination agnostic.”
 It will lead you into a treacherous quagmire if that is what you set as your destination, as has INSS.

-However, to be fair, INSS does correctly diagnose the large Arab population in Judea-Samaria as a major—arguably, the major—threat to Israel as the nation-state of the Jews.
+However, to be fair, INSS does correctly diagnose the large Arab population in Judea and Samaria as a major—arguably, the major—threat to Israel as the nation-state of the Jews.

-But, clearly, the way to deal with an emerging demographic threat is not to make Israel untenable geographically by perilous territorial concessions, but by dealing directly with the demography itself—via a vigorous policy of incentivized emigration and humanitarian relocation of the Arab residents of Judea-Samaria—as I have urged repeatedly elsewhere.
+But, clearly, the way to deal with an emerging demographic threat is not to make Israel untenable geographically by perilous territorial concessions, but by dealing directly with the demography itself—via a vigorous policy of incentivized emigration and humanitarian relocation of the Arab residents of Judea and Samaria—as I have urged repeatedly elsewhere.